 We were also told that it’s possible to camp near the second ranger station at Ao Talo Palean

 , a smaller beach in Rawi’s far southwestern corner.
 At either place, you can set up your own tent for 30 baht, and kayaks can be rented at Haad Sai Khao.
 There are no ATMs or shops

 of any kind, so do bring cash and other necessities.
 All of Rawi’s facilities close each year from May 15 to October 15

 The midday rush.

 If wanting to camp, you might ask a Lipe-based travel company to call the rangers and ask for permission ahead of time.
-It's also possible to book one of the many boat tours
+It may also possible to book one of the many boat tours

 from Lipe that stop at Rawi, arranging for the same company to pick you up at a later date.
 For more info, stop by the national park visitor centres next to Pakbara Pier on the mainland, and at Ko Adang.